seeker_ii

 Seeker II

 Seeker II is an interface for writing and procedurally manipulating music and visuals.
-Initially written on New Year’s Day 2025 to make Discreet Music’s phasing style simple on a Norns.
-I’ve since spent the last year using it almost daily and slowly adding news things whenever I found gaps between what I wanted to do and what Seeker could do.
+I originally wrote it on New Year’s Day 2025 to make Discreet Music-style phasing simple on a Norns.
+I’ve since spent the past year using it almost daily, slowly adding features whenever I found gaps between what I wanted to do and what Seeker could do.

-Today there’s software instruments (via MxSamples), a full sample chopping engine, a heavily parameterized arpeggiator, lots of Eurorack control via i2c, and TouchDesigner communication all on a performable clock.
+Today it includes software instruments, a full sample chopping engine, a heavily parameterized tonal arpeggiator, a sequenceable motif transformation engine, extensive Eurorack control via I2C, a W/Tape Frippertronics effect, and TouchDesigner communication — all in cross-communication on a shared clock.

-At its core, Seeker is eight musical lanes that can be run in parallel with each performing its own motif that can be recorded on the Grid.
-Those motifs can be changed after sequencable interval.
+Seeker begins with eight musical lanes that run in parallel, each performing its own motif recorded on Grid.
+Those motifs can be procedurally transformed as the program loops, creating evolving music while maintaining structure and intentionality.

-It’s intended to travel with you and scale to what you have on hand.
-I’ve been relentless about the user-experience and I hope despite its complexity it’s easy to pick up and make something that expresses how you’re feeling at that moment.
-Open the next.
+Seeker is intended to travel with you and scale to whatever you have on hand.
+It works as well in a studio with towers of modules as it does on a train with a Grid and a field recorder.
+I’ve been relentless about user experience, and I hope that despite its complexity, it’s easy to pick up and make something that helps you expresses how you’re feeling at that moment.

 Requirements